brihernandez/MouseFlight/README.md

 Transform of the camera itself.
 Only used as reference for rotating the MouseAim transform relative to the screen.

 # Changelog

+### 1.1 (Jan 6 2019)

+- Converted project/package to 2017.3.1f1 for improved compatibility
+- Removed C# code that was dependent on .Net 4.6 for improved compatibility

 ### 1.0 (Jan 4 2019)